ipanardian/cekresi-cli/README.md

 ## How to use
 ```
-$ cekresi-cli CGKC903017981616
+$ cekresi-cli AWB_NUMBER
 ```
 ![cekresi-cli](https://cloud.githubusercontent.com/assets/415225/15799222/314c99d4-2a7f-11e6-960a-310c33f09b98.gif)

-Note: Make sure PhantomJS is available in your path
+Note: Make sure PhantomJS is available in your PATH

 ## How to Install
 ```